arxdsilva/vquest/README.md

 [ ] Solve encoding problem with pass character '●'
 [ ] Add Connecting screen ?
 [ ] Do not use user infos as global value
+[ ] Store password values as hash.
+This will prevent memory manipulation to get the user pass

 # Done
 [x] implement blinking char on `selectedField`